mediagoom/mg/README.md

 -j:./test_512x288_h264-320Kb_aac-lc.mp4 -b:320
 ```

-Once you have your directory with *mpeg-dash* segment you can [publish](../../wiki/serve) then in a Web Server.
+Once you have your directory with *mpeg-dash* segment you can [publish](../../wiki/serve) them in a Web Server.